 The person at the center of this case

-United States Anti-Doping Agency (USADA), World Anti-Doping Agency (WADA), and other international anti-doping entities
+United States Anti-Doping Agency (USADA), World Anti-Doping Agency (WADA), and related organizations

-Justice for United States Anti-Doping Agency (USADA), World Anti-Doping Agency (WADA), and other international anti-doping entities — the trail went cold in 2018, but the truth hasn't.
+Justice for United States Anti-Doping Agency (USADA), World Anti-Doping Agency (WADA), and related organizations — the trail went cold in 2018, but the truth hasn't.

 Start here

-What specific data was stolen from USADA and WADA, and how was it used in disinformation campaigns?
+What specific data or documents were stolen from USADA and WADA, and how were they used in subsequent disinformation operations?

-Evgenii Mikhaylovich Serebriakov, an alleged Russian military intelligence officer, was indicted in October 2018 for his role in a sophisticated hacking conspiracy targeting international anti-doping agencies, sporting federations, and officials.
-The conspiracy, which spanned from 2014 through May 2018, included computer intrusions of USADA and WADA during the 2016 Olympics and beyond.
-Serebriakov remains at large in Moscow, Russia, and the case highlights ongoing cyber threats to international sporting and anti-doping institutions.
+Evgenii Mikhaylovich Serebriakov, a Russian military intelligence officer, was indicted in October 2018 for his alleged role in a sophisticated hacking conspiracy targeting international anti-doping agencies and sporting organizations between 2014 and 2018.
+The conspiracy involved computer intrusions of USADA, WADA, and other entities, combined with fraud, identity theft, and money laundering schemes.
+Serebriakov remains at large in Moscow, Russia, and his case exemplifies the ongoing threat of state-sponsored cyber operations against U.S. institutions.

 Try asking